 Tracking back to the last station

-In the previous post we briefly looked at how IoT can benefit rail and intermodal carriers.
-This time we are expanding on that initial post with more detail on how IoT works within rail networks.
-We are looking at a rail network and an IoT connectivity network as two forms of communication operating in real time.
-One is geographical and the other is communicating data from point to point.
+In a previous post we briefly looked at how IoT can benefit rail and intermodal carriers.
+This time we are expanding on that post to look at how IoT works within rail networks.

 Real-Time Tracking and Monitoring

-One of the most significant applications of IoT in rail logistics is the ability to monitor trains and freight in real time.
 Sensors embedded in railcars and containers provide crucial information on the location, condition, and weight of goods in transit.
 GPS trackers, temperature and humidity sensors, vibration sensors, and motion detectors provide live data on:

-• Location: GPS and RFID tags track shipments, allowing operators and customers to know the exact position of their goods at any given time.
+- Location: GPS and RFID tags track shipments, allowing operators and customers to know the exact position of their goods at any given time.

-• Environmental Conditions: Temperature and humidity sensors monitor the state of sensitive goods like pharmaceuticals, chemicals, and perishable items.
+- Environmental Conditions: Temperature and humidity sensors monitor the state of sensitive goods like pharmaceuticals, chemicals, and perishable items.

-• Condition of Goods: Vibration and shock sensors monitor the impact and handling of goods, ensuring that delicate shipments aren’t damaged during transit.
+- Condition of Goods: Vibration and shock sensors monitor the impact and handling of goods, ensuring that delicate shipments aren’t damaged during transit.

 By providing stakeholders with this real-time information, IoT enables improved route optimization, proactive issue resolution, and greater transparency in the supply chain.